 As we look upon the hills and valleys, we see the love poured out upon this Land by those who have cared for this Land since time beyond measure.
 This land is God's land and God's Spirit dwells here.
 We honour those who have gone before and those who are yet to come.

-We acknowledge the [ ] people, (insert the name of First People upon whose land we gather) traditional custodians of this land under God.
+We acknowledge the [ ] people, (insert the name of the First Peoples whose land we gather on) traditional custodians of this land under God.

-We acknowledge that the First People had already encountered the Creator God before the arrival of the colonisers;
+We acknowledge that the First Peoples had already encountered the Creator God before the arrival of the colonisers;